ZILtoid1991/iota/README.md

 ### Windows

 Keyboard and mouse works without much issues while using the legacy API.
 A known bug is that it sometimes generates an additional empty event if the Alt key is pressed (because some people thought it's a good idea to dedicate a whole modifier key for the menubar), this will be fixed in a later release, likely by optionally disabling it.

+XInput is implemented and works.
+There should be a way to detect whether a device is rumble capable or not, but it doesn't work, so it's assumed that all controllers have this capability.

 #### Raw input